Easy Step by Step Vertical Trellis

 Sharing is caring!

-cantaloupe vine on bamboo wire trellis
+Cantaloupe vine on DIY bamboo vertical arched wire trellis.

-Cantaloupe vine on trellis among the Bee Balm plants
+Cantaloupe vine on trellis among the Bee Balm plants.

 Cantaloupe vine loving its Bee Balm friends.

-36" wide 2"x 4" 14-Gauge Galvanized Welded Wire
+36" wide 2"x 4" 14-Gauge Galvanized Welded Wire.

 Basic trellis structure being built set in garden area.

-building and assembly of garden trellis in garden area with the contractor
+building and assembly of garden trellis in garden area with the contractor.

-vertical trellis being built with bamboo poles being tied on metal poles with shed in back
+vertical trellis being built with bamboo poles being tied on metal poles with shed in back.

 Bamboo poles being attached to metal and PVC piping.

-Almost completed garden vine trellis with wire mesh being draped over structure
+Almost completed garden vine trellis with wire mesh being draped over structure.

 Lots of wire holds this structure together!